 10.9.2 MR-DC with 5GC

 The ng-eNB/gNB to MN change procedure is used to transfer UE context data from a source ng-eNB/gNB to a target MN that adds an SN during the handover.
 Only the cases where the source node and the target MN belong to the same RAT (i.e. they are both ng-eNBs or both gNBs) are supported.
+For NPN, this procedure can be used during handover considering the NPN restriction information.

+Editor’s note: the naming of NPN restriction information is FFS